Tarunrj99/Automated-Email-Sending-System/googleappscript/README.md

 ### Key Features

-- Sends emails on specified days (e.g., Mon–Thu) and hours (e.g., 8 AM–12 PM).
+- Sends emails on specified days (e.g., Mon–Thu) and precise time windows (e.g., 18:00–20:00).
 - Supports multiple HTML templates for varied content and subjects.
 - Enforces daily/hourly limits with a 1-minute gap between emails.
 - Tracks sent emails with status and timestamps in the Google Sheet.